Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 2. Optical Discs:

-• A single scratch on the surface of the Optical Disk can cause data loss.
+• A single scratch on the surface of an optical disc can lead to data loss.

 Types of Computer Storage Devices - Optical Disk